dr2lopez/entitlement-inventory/draft-ietf-ivy-entitlement-inventory.md

 The granularity at which capabilities are defined is at the discretion of the vendor.
 A vendor MAY choose to advertise capabilities at a high level of abstraction, such as "Advanced Services," and consumers of this information should refer to vendor documentation to understand what specific functions are included.
 Alternatively, an implementation MAY enumerate capabilities at a finer granularity, listing individual protocols or features such as MPLS, BGP, or QoS.
 The model accommodates both approaches.

 The capabilities of an inventoried network asset may be restricted based on the availability of proper entitlements.
 An entitlement manager might be interested in the capabilities available to be used on the network assets, and the capabilities that are currently available.
-The model includes this information by means of the "supporting entitlements" list, which references locally installed entitlements and includes potential restrictions related to the status of the entitlement.
+The model includes this information by means of the "supporting entitlements" list, which references installed entitlements and includes potential restrictions related to the status of the entitlement.
 This allows organizations to monitor entitlement usage and avoid misconfigurations or exceeding permitted capability limits.

 ### Extending Capability Classes